-Anyone who has watched soccer games on Apple TV’s MLS Season Pass this season will have noticed how crisp and detailed the picture quality is.
+Anyone who has watched soccer games on Apple TV’s MLS Season Pass this season will have noticed how crisp and detailed the picture quality is, for the most part.
 So much so that it’s starting to make broadcasts of soccer games on other streaming services look inferior.

 While not quite the same, it does remind me a lot of the change from SD to HD more than a decade ago.
 After seeing the first soccer games in HD back then, games in SD felt like we were going back in time.
 Even nowadays, I come across a broadcast once in a while in SD.
 The difference in picture quality is so dramatic.